StevenWInfo/faustdoc/src/manual/syntax.md

 Foreign constants are not supposed to vary.
 Therefore expressions involving only foreign constants are computed once, during the initialization period.

 Foreign variables are considered to vary at block speed.
-This means that expressions depending of external variables are computed every block.
+This means that expressions depending on external variables are computed every block.

 #### Include File

-In declaring foreign functions one has also to specify the include file.
-It allows the Faust compiler to add the corresponding `#include` in the generated code.
+To declare any foreign functions you also have to specify the include file.
+This is required so the Faust compiler can add the corresponding `#include` in the generated code.

 <img src="img/includefile.svg" class="mx-auto d-block">